 Originally known as Blue Ribbon Sports (BRS) it was founded by Bill Bowerman and Phill Knight who was a University of Oregon track athlete in 1964.
 BRS later became Nike in 1971.
 The name was taken from the Greek goddess of victory called NIKE.

 The company initially worked as a distributor for a Japanese Shoemaker Onitsuka Tiger.
 Bowerman made his first pair of shoes for Otis Davis who later went on and won two gold medals in the 1960 Summer Olympics.
-In the beginning, BRS sold 1300 pair of Japanese running shoes and made a gross amount of $8000.
+In the beginning, BRS sold 1300 pairs of Japanese running shoes and made a gross amount of $8000.

 But by 1971, the relationship between BRS and Tiger was nearing an end.
 By then BRS was prepared with their very first line of shoes having the SWOOSH (designed by Carolyn Davidson).
 In 1977, the agency created its first advertisement called, “There is no finish line”.
 After that came “Just Do it” which debuted in 1988.
 Throughout the 1980s it expanded its product line to surround many regions all around the world.